samjaninf/OFN-User-Guide---Master/create-an-account.md

 #### Fill in further details

 1. Fill in your profile enterprise description, images, website/social media and business details
+> if you do not have any pictures yet, you can skip the step and add those later.

 You've now completed your basic profile details.